Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 Step 3: Provide the name as it is, then in the Server URL, copy the SonarQube public IP (same as Jenkins) with port 9000, select the Sonar token that we have added recently, and click on Apply & Save.

 <img width="720" height="365" alt="image" src="https://github.com/user-attachments/assets/92940f17-12cb-4b12-9b66-bf2e6cf5b73a" />

+##### We create separate Jenkins pipelines for frontend and backend because they are independent services with different build processes, dependencies, and deployment lifecycles.
+Separate pipelines allow independent versioning, faster builds, easier troubleshooting, and safer deployments.
+This aligns with microservices and DevSecOps best practices by enabling modular, scalable, and secure CI/CD automation.

 ### We are ready to create our Jenkins Pipeline to deploy our Backend Code.